minprog/app-studio/20 iOS/10 Week 1/10 Content.md

 * Before you do anything else, watch *Lecture 1* and *Lecture 2*.

 You'll need to start understanding object-oriented programming, because the iOS platform requires you to take an object-oriented approach when making apps!

-* First, read up on Swift concepts.
-See *Reading: Project 1*.

-* [This document](http://www.raywenderlich.com/81952/intro-object-oriented-design-swift-part-1) will help you understand that OO is trying to model "the real world" or whatever that is.

 ## Homework